rubenwardy/minetest/doc/direction.md

 ### 2.2 Internal code refactoring

-In order to ensure sustainable development, Minetest's code needs to be [refactored and improved](https://github.com/minetest/minetest/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3A%22Code+quality%22+).
+To ensure sustainable development, Minetest's code needs to be [refactored and improved](https://github.com/minetest/minetest/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3A%22Code+quality%22+).
 This will remove code rot and allow for more efficient development.